der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordSelector.md

 [KeywordSelector](./KeywordSelector)|Selector with ordering applied.

 ## <a name="withcondition~string-condition~"></a>withCondition(String condition)
-Returns a selector that limits the ad groups it returns to those that match the filter criteria.
+Returns a selector that limits the keywords it returns to those that match the filter criteria.

 Specify the condition parameter in the form, "columnName operator value" where: